tbrennan77/trygo/README.md

 The following are instructions for compiling and developing the site.
 For more about Jekyll, read the [official Quick-start guide](https://jekyllrb.com/docs/quickstart/).

 1. Clone the project and `cd` into the directory.
-2. Run `npm install` to install dependencies.
+2. Run `npm install && bundle` to install dependencies.

 ### HTML
 - Most of the markup lives in `index.html`.